BigStepIdiomas/bigstepidiomas.github.io/pages-field-sre-faq.md

 ## Useful Tools
 ### TLDR
 TLDR is a powerful application that provides concise and practical cheatsheets for various console commands.
-It is like TLDR RM, but with a list of the most frequently used rm commands and their explanations.
+It is like **TLDR RM**, but with a list of the most frequently used rm commands and their explanations.
 You can find more information about this tool and explore its collaborative cheatsheets on [GitHub - tldr-pages/tldr: 📚 Collaborative cheatsheets for console commands](https://github.com/tldr-pages/tldr).
 TLDR can save you time and effort by presenting the most relevant information in a clear and easy-to-understand format.
 <br>

 > This document was last updated on **06/06/2022** by **Nagui Pinetta**.